Roxtoken/solana-programs/README.md

 #UI

 Wallet connection
-Gated Token Amount needed to register a refferalCode
+Gated Token Amount needed to register a refferalCode<br>
-A Marketer Modal signup Form with embedded Action URL taking inputs before generating Unique code for Marketer ActionURL+RefCode
+A Marketer Modal signup Form with embedded Action URL taking inputs before generating Unique code for Marketer ActionURL+RefCode<br>
-Generator script simply uses all valid four letter names + three numbers in 000-999 Range to generate a unique Reffer Code.
+Generator script simply uses all valid four letter names + three numbers in 000-999 Range to generate a unique Reffer Code.<br>

 #Solana Action

-Public Voter Votes by sending a token per vote with no restriction on amount and times voted All VoteTokens is Returned to Voter after Competition Integration
+Public Voter Votes by sending a token per vote with no restriction on amount and times voted<br>
+All VoteTokens is Returned to Voter after Competition<br>
+Integration<br>

 ~~~